Adobe Acrobat Encryption & PDF Password Security

 - We use US Government strength encryption to protect PDF files – the AES encryption algorithm, licensing controls to authorize users, and DRM controls to prevent document misuse.

 We have introduced a very simple method for allowing a copyright owner to specify controls that will be enforced on all recipients of a document.
 It provides for a simple, but cryptographically secure method of customer registration that transfers the true encryption key into the registered product by secure key exchange, and holds the key in a secure form prior to use.
-There are no passwords to manage or attack so the system cannot be compromised.
+Locklizard enables you to encrypt PDF files without passwords – there are no passwords to manage or attack so the system cannot be compromised.

 Customers, once registered, can receive files and use them seamlessly.
 However, they cannot transfer their registration to another computer system, and do not have access to the underlying secrets by which their access is authorized, so they cannot give those to other users.
 Your PDF files are locked to authorized users devices so they cannot be shared with others.